ghwns-dev/SSDsim/README.md

 │
 └── build/SSDsim

-Further release shall obey this structure, and it is expected that there will be no dramatic change for the structrue.
+Further release shall obey this structure, and it is expected that there would be no dramatic change for the structrue.

 Build and execution procedure is as below.

-$make clean (optional)
+$make clean
 $make
 $./build/SSDsim -max_buffer_size=256 -iteration_cnt=131072 (recommended execution command)

+(or you can simply execute "run.sh")

 Execution with buffer size 256 and iteration count 131072 will fully utilize the 64KB Flash Memory (heuristic) And the case would show how Garbage Collection operates.

-Executing the SSDsim with config file is not yet supported, but soon it will be accessible.
+Executing the SSDsim with config file is not yet supported, but soon it would be accessible.
 (e.g. ./build/SSDsim ./config/SSD_model_name.ini)
-It's because the benchmark ability of the author is not yet matured.

 Any modification is up to you and welcomed, enjoy your work.